Best Careers for Women: Unconventional Jobs That Pay Well

-You may have never considered pursuing a career in one of the abovementioned fields.
+You may have never considered pursuing a career in one of the above-mentioned fields.
 Maybe you have been encouraged to assume a more traditional career.
 Or maybe you hear people talk about things like the glass ceiling and the gender gap and feel like traditional careers are your only option.
-The reality is that as a determined woman in the 21st century, you could achieve success in any occupational field that you choose, traditional or not.
+The reality is that as a determined woman in the 21st century, you could achieve success in any occupational field that you choose, traditional or not

 The Non-Traditional Career Paths Worth Considering

 Architectural or Civil Drafter—Tap into your technical and creative talents to create maps and drawings that guide major construction projects, such as the building of roadways, bridges, and buildings.
-And you could expect to make a good living in this field in which the average annual salary is $53,470.
+And you could expect to make a good living in this field in which the average annual salary is $56,700.

 Industrial Designer—Put your artistic, business, and technical skills to good use as an industrial designer.
 You could be responsible for developing designs for just about any kind of manufactured product right from toys to furniture to cars.
-And with an average yearly salary of $69,820, you could expect good compensation for your work.
+And with an average yearly salary of $71,430, you could expect good compensation for your work.

 Mechanical Engineer—Prepare for an engineering career that focuses on power production equipment.
-Mechanical engineers earn an average of $88,190 annually for their contributions to designing and developing machines like engines, generators, and turbines.
+Mechanical engineers earn an average of $92,800 annually for their contributions to designing and developing machines like engines, generators, and turbines.

-Mary and Danica are just two of numerous women who have found success within the automotive sector.
+Most notably, Mary Barra was appointed CEO of General Motors in the U.S. in 2014, marking the first time that a woman has ever been in charge of a major automotive company.
+Mary is just one of numerous women who have found success within the automotive sector.
 So if you'd rather bust out a torque wrench and talk about horsepower than sit at a computer all day, then you may want to think about making your way into one of these automotive careers.

 Automotive or Diesel Mechanic —Use your hands along with sophisticated technology to diagnose, repair, and maintain gas and diesel engines.
-As an auto mechanic, you could expect to earn an average of $40,720 yearly, while diesel mechanic wages come in a little higher at $46,110 per year.
+As an auto mechanic, you could expect to earn an average of $43,730 yearly, while diesel mechanic wages come in a little higher at $49,150 per year.

 Motorcycle Mechanic —Transform your passion for motorbikes into an epic career.
-Learn how to build, repair, and maintain motorcycle engines and prepare for a vocational field that pays an annual average salary of $36,240.
+Learn how to build, repair, and maintain motorcycle engines and prepare for a vocational field that pays an annual average salary of $39,260.

 Commercial Truck Driver—Get ready to hit the road.
 If a career that offers freedom, flexibility, and travel sounds like an option for you, then consider becoming a commercial truck driver.
-And with average yearly earnings of $42,500, truck drivers have the opportunity to earn a good living for the essential work that they do.
+And with average yearly earnings of $45,570, truck drivers have the opportunity to earn a good living for the essential work that they do.